nbro/andz/README.md

 ### How to run tests?

-You can find the tests under [tests](tests).
-To run them, you must first install the module `ands`, and then you can simply run the script `run_all_tests.py` as follows

-    ./run_all_tests.py

-Eventually you can run single specific tests.
+You need first to install the module as specified above either on a virtual environment (advisable) or directly on your usable Python's distribution `site-packages` folder.

+Then, from inside either `tests/ds` or `tests/algorithms`, you can do

+    python -m unittest discover . -v

+or

+    coverage run -m unittest discover . -v

+This last one should also report you the amount of code covered by the tests, after your run the command

+    coverage report

 ## References